ARTariqDev/Flow/README.md

 # FLOW - All-in-One Planner App

-FLOW is a simple and efficient planner app built with React.js, designed to help you manage your day-to-day "flow."
+FLOW is a simple and efficient planner app built with React.js and Vite, designed to help you manage your day-to-day "flow."

 ## Features
 - **To-Do List**: